zwang695/alexa-skills-list/skills/reflect-connect/README.md

 # Reflect Connect
 *Alexa, talk to Reflect*

-Reflect Connect allows you to control your Nest thermostat with your Amazon Echo!
+Reflect Connect gives you voice control of your Nest Learning Thermostat through your Amazon Echo!!

-**Last Updated:** 2016-03-03 20:28:23
+**Last Updated:** 2016-03-04 15:55:59